wolflo/evm-opcodes/README.md

 Note that a big piece of the gas calculation for these operations is determining the gas to send along with the call.
 There's a good chance that you are primarily interested in the `base_cost` and can ignore this additional calculation.
 If you're not that lucky, see the `gas_sent_with_call` [section](#ac-gas-to-send-with-call-operations).
+Similar to selfdestruct, `CALL` incurs an additional cost if it forces an account to be added to the state trie by sending a nonzero amount of eth to an address that was previously empty.
+"Empty", in this case is defined according to [EIP-161](https://eips.ethereum.org/EIPS/eip-161) (`balance == nonce == code == 0x`).

 Terms:
 - `call_value`: the value sent with the call (`val` in the stack representation above)